PayPal Friends Family Scam: How to Spot and Avoid It

 What to Do If You Have Been Targeted

-Contact PayPal to Report the Fraud
+Contact PayPal to report the fraud

 Even though PayPal’s Purchase Protection does not cover Friends and Family payments, report the PayPal Friends Family scam to PayPal immediately through their Resolution Centre.
 Provide all details of the transaction, the seller’s PayPal email address, and any evidence of the fraudulent nature of the transaction.
 PayPal may be able to limit the scammer’s account and prevent further victims — even if they cannot reverse your specific transaction.

 If your PayPal account was funded by a credit card when the Friends and Family payment was made, contact your credit card provider immediately and request a chargeback under Section 75 of the Consumer Credit Act (UK) or your card’s buyer protection policy (US/other).
 Explain that you made a payment believing it was for a commercial transaction and that the goods or services were not delivered.
-Credit card chargebacks are not guaranteed in Friends and Family payment cases — because you authorised the payment voluntarily — but are worth pursuing and are sometimes successful in demonstrable PayPal Friends Family scam cases.
+Chargebacks are not guaranteed in Friends and Family cases — because you authorised the payment voluntarily — but are worth pursuing and are sometimes successful in demonstrable PayPal Friends Family scam cases.

 Report to Action Fraud or the FTC

-UK victims should report the PayPal Friends Family scam to Action Fraud at actionfraud.police.uk or call 0300 123 2040.
+UK victims should report to Action Fraud at actionfraud.police.uk or call 0300 123 2040.
 US victims should report to the FTC at reportfraud.ftc.gov.
 Provide all available information — the seller’s profile details, the PayPal email address used, transaction references, and all communication with the scammer.

-Report the Listing and Profile to the Platform
+Report the listing and profile to the platform

 Report the fraudulent listing and the seller’s profile to the marketplace platform where you encountered the PayPal Friends Family scam.
-Facebook, eBay, Gumtree, Craigslist, and other platforms have fraud reporting mechanisms that can result in the removal of the fraudulent listing and the suspension of the scammer’s account — preventing further victims from being targeted through the same profile.
+Facebook, eBay, Gumtree, Craigslist, and other platforms have fraud reporting mechanisms that can result in the removal of the listing and the suspension of the scammer’s account — preventing further victims from being targeted through the same profile.

-Share your experience of the PayPal Friends Family scam on the BBB Scam Tracker, Trustpilot, Reddit, and consumer forums.
+Share your experience on the BBB Scam Tracker, Trustpilot, Reddit, and consumer forums.
 Be specific — describe the listing, the item or service advertised, the Friends and Family payment request, and what happened afterward.
 Public warnings about the PayPal Friends Family scam are among the most effective protections available to other buyers who may encounter the same seller or the same fraudulent listing.